peterprescott/lit-review/md/blank.md

 geodemographic analysis using the methods of neighbourhood definition and data interpolation that have been developed.

-If these three goals can be achieved, then I believe I will have successfully contributed something to the field of geodemographic analysis to the understanding of neighbourhood ecology.
+So, having reviewed the literature we find ourselves with three clear research goals.
+If these three aims can be fulfilled, then I believe I will have successfully contributed something to the field of geodemographic analysis and to the understanding of neighbourhood ecology.

 # Bibliography